hundredrabbits/thebook/north_pacific_logbook.md

 Pino is bashing to weather.
 The waves aren't too crazy, but I worry about them still.
 Pino's bow slams into the sea every now and then, and I can hear the anchor rattling.
 I hope I tied it down well this time, as retrieving it now would be dangerous.
 We are pointing east right now.
 I never thought we'd have to chase storms to get wind.
 Walking inside is difficult, we have to move carefully.
 Going to the bathroom is an interesting experience when bashing, since ours is at the bow.
 It's hard to focus on our business when we struggle to keep our butts down and bodies straight.

 ##### 6h00
 We saw a cargo ship named Scorpion on AIS.
-It is 4 nm south of us.
+It is 7 km (4 nm) south of us.
 A rare occurence.
 We've got an alarm set for ships that come near, it only rang twice so far while on the open sea.
 Last time it rang, there was a trawler passing south, near enough that we could make out its faint outline in distance, and we could hear its engine too.
-Otherwise, there is no one within 48 nm of us.
+Otherwise, there is no one within 89 km (48 nm) of us.
 Land is much further than this.
 We'll be passing the western tip of the Aleutians soon, the more miles we put between the opening to the Bering Sea and us the better.
 We were pointing to it for the better part of yesterday, and it was scaring the shit out of me.

 ##### 1230
 We are pointing northeast, bashing still.
 The wind hasn't lessened much, but it is supposed to as the day goes on.
 I am nervous, and I don't know what to do with myself today.
 I read a little, slept a little.
 We're doing good speed but bashing is a very stressful experience.
 Buckets of salt water splash up on deck and the bow keeps slamming into the waves.